brycewray/hugo-site/content/posts/2023/03/styling-hugo-site/index.md

 ## The Tailwind CSS framework

 For those who *aren't* thrilled with the idea of writing their own styling from scratch, *CSS frameworks* can provide an escape.
-CSS frameworks contain a mixture of pre-existing CSS files --- and, often, JavaScript files --- that one can manipulate to produce a desired look-and-feel without having to re-invent the proverbial wheel.
+A CSS framework contains a mixture of pre-existing CSS files --- and, often, JavaScript files --- that one can manipulate to produce a desired look-and-feel without having to re-invent the proverbial wheel.

 The framework I'll mention is the one of which you've probably heard the most, [Tailwind CSS](https://tailwindcss.com).
 It's very well-documented and widely used, and has been around quite a while, so you have a good-to-excellent chance of finding help when you need it.